puniverse/pulsar/docs/index.md

 When a child actor in the `:permanent` mode dies, it will always trigger its supervisor's recovery event.
 When a child in the `:transient` mode dies, it will trigger a recovery event only if it has died as a result of an exception, but not if it has simply finished its operation.
 A `:temporary` child never triggers it supervisor's recovery event.

-A supervisor's *restart strategy* determines what it does during a *recovery event*: A strategy of `:escalate` measns that the supervisor will shut down ("kill") all its surviving children and then die; a `:one-for-one` strategy will restart the dead child; an `:all-for-one` strategy will shut down all children and then restart them all; a `:rest-for-one` strategy will shut down and restart all those children added to the suervisor after the dead child.
+A supervisor's *restart strategy* determines what it does during a *recovery event*: A strategy of `:escalate` means that the supervisor will shut down ("kill") all its surviving children and then die; a `:one-for-one` strategy will restart the dead child; an `:all-for-one` strategy will shut down all children and then restart them all; a `:rest-for-one` strategy will shut down and restart all those children added to the supervisor after the dead child.

 A supervisor is spawned so: